 Daily brushing helps remove dead and dying hair from the coat, and since the hair adheres to the brush, it is less hair for you to vacuum up from around the house and less hair to irritate allergies!

-As a bonus, regularly brushing your Biewer Terrier’s coat gives you a chance to bond with your dog while also checking them for parasites, lumps and bumps, and any other signs of illness or injury.
+As a bonus, regularly brushing your Biewer Terrier’s coat allows you to bond with your dog while checking them for parasites, lumps and bumps, and any other signs of illness or injury.

 A Healthy Diet

-If, however, a dog eats a diet that is not well-balanced or one that is missing essential nutrients, their coat will become dull and may shed more than it should.
+If, however, a dog eats a diet that is not well-balanced or one that is missing essential nutrients, its coat will become dull and may shed more than it should.

 Diet concerns that may cause an increase in shedding include: